The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 If skin protection is chronically neglected, rough, thickened, and leathery skin (lichenification) may develop, especially over the knuckles.
 Deep grooves may develop around the mouth (carp mouth).

 People with X-linked protoporphyria tend to have higher levels of protoporphyrin in their red blood cells, plasma, and other tissues and, therefore, more severe reactions to sunlight and more severe liver disease than those with erythropoietic protoporphyria.

 Children in whom erythropoietic protoporphyria and X-linked protoporphyria is unrecognized may develop psychosocial problems because they inexplicably refuse to go outdoors.
+They have often been misdiagnosed for years as having "allergy" to sunlight.
 The fear or anticipation of pain may be so distressing that children become nervous, tense, aggressive, or develop feelings of detachment from the surroundings or even suicidal thoughts.

-Porphyrin levels in urine are not usually increased.
-The diagnosis is therefore made when increased levels of protoporphyrin are detected in red blood cells and blood plasma (the liquid portion of blood).
+The diagnosis is made when increased levels of protoporphyrin are detected in red blood cells and blood plasma (the liquid portion of blood).

 Genetic testing may be done.
 Family members may also be tested to determine whether they also have the gene mutation.